jdeolive/suite-old/docs/geoexplorer/src/workspace.rst

        - Sets the mouse action to display feature info (attributes) for the features when located at a given point when clicked.
 Dragging has no effect when this tool is activated.
      * - .. image:: images/button_createfeature.png
        - :ref:`geoexplorer.using.createfeature`
        - Creates a new feature on the selected layer which can then be edited.
 Works with overlays only.
+Requires :ref:`geoexplorer.using.login` to local GeoServer.
      * - .. image:: images/button_editfeature.png
        - :ref:`geoexplorer.using.editfeature`
        - Edits an existing feature on the selected layer.
 Works with overlays only and requires authentication to the server.
+Requires :ref:`geoexplorer.using.login` to local GeoServer.
      * - .. image:: images/button_measure.png
        - :ref:`geoexplorer.using.measure`
        - Sets the mouse action to measure distance or area on the map.